OpenInternet/saferjourno/content/chapters/chapter-4.en.md

 - Carry out a quick survey with the people in the room to see who has used a VPN and who has not.
 - Tell the journalists you are going to show them how to set up and use a VPN
 - Using a laptop and projector set up, download the VPN you want to use.
-A good option would be TunnelBear, which has a very good track record of privacy and security.
+A good option would be TunnelBear or Mullvad, both of which have a very good track record of privacy and security.
 - Walk the journalists through using the VPN and answer any questions they may have.

 ## Personal security plan